 Moon (2009).
 It’s not far in the future and the Earth is in the throes of a fuel crisis.
 The sole crew member on a lunar mining base is almost at the end of his three year contract shipping canisters of harvested helium-3 back to Earth.
 Waking up inside the base after crashing his buggy, he suspects all may not be as it seems.
 Back at the crash site he finds he’s still lying injured in the rover, and there’s the startling realisation that they’re clones.
 The company is rearing duplicates in a huge facility below ground that replaces clones at the end of every contract — and the end of a contract means the incinerator.
 Back home, their progenitor has no idea he was cloned fifteen years prior…until the latest clone stows away in the shipment pod back to Earth.
 Watch

 The Expanse (2015–2021).
-Set in the 23rd century when the vast majority of the Solar System has been colonised, the inner planets are fast consuming resources from the asteroid belt and water is now more precious than the minerals they mine.
+Set in the 24th century when the vast majority of the Solar System has been colonised, the inner planets are consuming resources from the asteroid belt while on the asteroids water is now more precious than the minerals they mine.
 The three largest powers — the UN-controlled Earth, the republic of Mars, and the Outer Planets Alliance — coexist on the brink of war.
-Following separate leads in overlapping stories, a Cererian cop, a terrestrial politician and the multi-national crew of a commandeered Martian gunship uncover stealth technology, weaponised asteroids and a two billion year old self-replicating protomolecule that can build star gates to other planetary systems.
+Following separate leads in overlapping stories, a Cererian cop, a UN politician and the multi-national crew of a commandeered Martian gunship uncover stealth technology, weaponised asteroids and a two billion year old self-replicating protomolecule that can build ring gates to other planetary systems.
 A mass of asteroid name-dropping and more mining in the opening episodes than a geologist can shake a pick at in the entire astro-mining sub-genre combined.
-You’ll need to watch it multiple times to appreciate what’s going on, but whatever you do don’t skip intro.
+You’ll need to watch it multiple times to understand what’s going on, but whatever you do don’t skip intro.
 Watch